mielvds/PhD-Thesis/content/introduction.md

 and even [caused oppressive regimes to be overthrown](https://www.mic.com/articles/10642/twitter-revolution-how-the-arab-spring-was-helped-by-social-media).
 Next to that, it is also significantly [disrupting businesses models that have been around since the industrial revolution, and creating new ones](https://stratechery.com/2015/airbnb-and-the-internet-revolution/).

+<span class="comment" data-author="mvs">Consider merging these first two subsections.</span>

 #### Knowledge Graphs
+<span class="comment" data-author="mvs">While I love the intor above, not sure how relevant this all is.</span>

 Even though the Web has only existed for a brief window of time, it has already made a significant impact on world for the better.